Best practice - Bulk

 Before application, the airflow into lateral ducts must be balanced.
 Otherwise the smaller volume of air displaced can result in an uneven distribution of chemical.
 Recirculation is carried out continuously during and after CIPC application, until the fog has cleared.

 Variable frequency drives

 Just two fans can operate from a VFD, from a set of four supplying a main duct.
-But any fans not operated by the VFD must be fitted with effective backdraft dampers to prevent short-circuiting of fog and air.
+But any fans not operating, at the time of application, must be fitted with effective backdraft dampers to prevent short-circuiting of fog and air.